armchairancap/xx-haven-container/tor/README.md

 ### tldr

 Clone this repo, enter this `tor` directory and put file(s) that you want to share over Tor in `./tor-docs/`.
-If you want extra security on Tor, encrypt the file before copying it to `./tor-docs/`.
+If you want extra security on Tor, encrypt the file before copying it to `./tor-docs/` and share the password via direct message in Speakeasy/Haven upon confirming recipient's identity.

 - tor-config/ - Tor Hidden Service configuration file (for NGINX)
 - tor-docs/  - put your file(s) shared over Hidden Service (file.txt, etc.) to this directory